abhi9rocks/beta04_pycoders/README.md

 2. NLTK we remove the stopwods from that file.
 The question paper (in txt format) is taken whose stopwords are also removed and their contents are compared.
 Finally, the common words along with its number are presented to the proctor.

-### Problems
+### Challenges and Problems we faced
-1. Collection of dataset and the training was the major challange that we faced in such short period of time
+1. Making the entire product ready in such a short time was a major challange that we faced.
-2. Speech to text conversion which might not work well for all languages.
+2. Speech to text conversion which might not work well for all languages, we will also use NLP in later stages.